stellarport/slate/source/index.html.md

 }
 ```

-This endpoint retrieves instructions on how to complete a deposit.
+Retrieves instructions on how to complete a deposit for a specific asset to a specific Stellar account.

 ### HTTP Request